The Bankrate promise

 - Stayed late, came in early or worked through lunch to make that deadline

 - Did any extra work outside of the contract agreement

 - Finished extra early (with no sloppy shortcuts)

 Of course, even if they didn’t do any of these things or you’re less than 100 percent pleased, it still can be a nice gesture to tip a contractor for their efforts — especially if a lot of problems arose during the project.
 Your contractor will likely appreciate a tip even if there were minor issues because it shows that you recognize the hard work (and possible unforeseen challenges) that can go into a home renovation or repair job.

 Marcos Soares, owner of Bicalho Painting & Pro Services in Fort Lauderdale, Florida, doesn’t count on or expect tips on his jobs but has found that it’s not uncommon for homeowners to offer them — especially in recognition of his extra efforts.

 “For example, during a project that involved drywall repair, skim coating and interior painting, I went above and beyond to ensure the client’s satisfaction.
 By exceeding expectations and taking care of additional tasks, I demonstrated my commitment to delivering exceptional service, and that resulted in a tip,” he explains.

 Since there are no industry standards for tipping, the delicate choice of how much is up to you.

-If you don’t want to be thought stingy, consider a tip somewhere between 10 and 20 percent of the contractor’s original job estimate for their work.
+If you don’t want to be thought stingy, consider a tip somewhere around 20 percent of the contractor’s original job estimate for their work.
 If you want to make it a little more substantial, consider bumping it up to 25 percent of the original estimate.

 In terms of flat figures, for small jobs, a tip of $20 to $50 per person is appropriate; for larger projects, between $100 and $200.
 Much depends on the cost of living in your region; ask around if you’re unsure.